ampproject/amphtml/extensions/amp-animation/amp-animation.md

 #### Media query

 Media query can be specified using the `media` property.
-This propertyu can contain any expression allowed for [Window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API and corresponds to `@media` CSS rule.
+This property can contain any expression allowed for [Window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API and corresponds to `@media` CSS rule.

 If value is specified for an animation component, the animation component will only be included if the